 The inclusion of full-wave-in-board circuit design and multiple features leaves no doubt that intelligence has enhanced air movement.

-CON: Variable uneven flow
+PRO: Variable flow

 The Pros and Cons of AC fans